-The game tells you that there is no black and white—only shades of gray.
+The game tells you that there is no black and white in these factions, characters, and arcs—only bittersweet shades of gray.
 They did what they had to do for either the protection of their own or for revenge.
-When both Abby and Ellie broke out from this cycle of revenge, the cycle of violence ceased.
-It is one of those games where character development is a pivotal point for the story.
+They did what they had to do because of their internal struggles, conflicts, and motivations.
+And when both Abby and Ellie broke out from this cycle of revenge, the cycle of violence ceased.
+It is one of those games where character development is a pivotal point in the story.

-The game might also be having issues because of its agenda, especially for those that have social and political beliefs in the far-right, depicting it as social justice propaganda.
-The game includes homosexual and racial beliefs.
+The game itself might also be having issues because of its agenda, especially for those that have social and political beliefs in the far-right, depicting it as social justice propaganda.
+The game includes homosexual and racial beliefs that some may find pretty offensive, depending on what they stand for and believe.
 The game also included a nudity scene, one that many players don't seem to like.

 Afterword: End of Another Story